-What to Do in Ad Dakhla in a Day
+What to Do in Ad Dakhla in One Day

 Ad Dakhla, or simply Dakhla lies in southern part of disputed territory of Western Sahara.
 After Laayoune, it is the second biggest city in Western Sahara.
 Dakhla, or Western Sahara in general, is usually not a final destination, but rather a transit point for those traveling overland from Europe to West Africa.

 But for some others, so-called watersport lovers, Dakhla means a great and, for the time being, cheap spot for active holidays.
 Beside water-sports, this not very well known city actually offers other quite interesting things to see and explore even in a day!
 Lets see what to do in Dakhla when 24 hours is all you have.

 For most of the people, Dakhla in southern part of disputed territory of Western Sahara is famous as kitesurfing and windsurfing destination.
 With its perfect position on the peninsula by Atlantic Ocean, there are many small bays perfect for practicing or learning kitesurfing, windsurfing and other similar water-sports.

 This kind of tourism is quite well developed there, accommodation, stores and possibilities to borrow all the necessary gear are available in Dakhla and also around all the windsurf spots.

 Go to Cliffs

 Since Dahkla lies by the Atlantic Ocean, there are some magnificent cliffs to admire.
 Just a short jump out of the city of Dakhla, and you will again feel the power of the nature.
 With the view at the choppy sea, let the wind ruffle your hair while standing on the top of mighty cliffs …

 On top of those cliffs, there are usually also fishing (improvised) villages, so feel free to ask fishermen about their fishing activity, which is, beside tourism, the most important in Western Sahara.

 Birdwatching Near Dakhla